chalbert/module-injection/README.md

 });
 ```

-Now, on the setup page, tick the "taxInclusive" checkbox, choose French as language, and click save.
+On the setup page, tick the "taxInclusive" checkbox, choose French as language, and click save.

-Return to the register app.
+Return to the Register app.
 The welcome text now says "Bienvenue!", and the total includes tax.
-Let's look at what module have been injected.
+Let's look at what modules have been injected.

 Lang:
 ```